upside-down-cubes/gophi-frontend/README.md

 ### Running the the frontend

+1. Open Docker
-1. Open the Terminal
+2. Open the Terminal
-2. Paste the following command in the Terminal
+3. Paste the following command in the Terminal
 ```bash
 docker start -i gophi
 ```
-3. Type `./run.sh` into the Terminal
+4. Type `./run.sh` into the Terminal
-4. Type in `localhost:8080` into your web browser (Note: do not close the Terminal while the app is running)
+5. Type in `localhost:8080` into your web browser (Note: do not close the Terminal while the app is running)

 ### Stopping the frontend